geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 ## :index_pointing_at_the_viewer: Who should join?

 You!
 We are looking for geospatial practitioners and software developers of all kinds to join us to explore possible futures for geospatial data work.

 ## :handshake: How to join?

-**Please join from our [community calendar](/calendar)**.
+**Please join our Zoom meeting from our [community calendar](/calendar)**.
 Select the event on February 5th, then select "Copy to my calendar".

 Alternately,
 [click here to add the hackathon to your calendar now](https://TODO.example.com)!